antranig8/academic-portfolio/CMSC203/README.md

 A JavaFX application that loads ragged sales data from text files and calculates holiday bonuses using highest/lowest category rules.
 It demonstrates ragged array processing, file I/O, and integrating utility classes with a GUI.
 A standalone Windows executable is available in the releases.
 ---
 ### 6. [BobsCircus](BobsCircus/)
+A command-line management system that models Bob’s Circus using inheritance, interfaces, and aggregation.
+It includes adding and displaying animals, persons, and buildings, sorting and searching animals, and generating tickets with discounts.
+A standalone console executable is available in the releases.
 ---